 You will be surprised how fond Bulgarians are of their traditions.
 Everywhere you’ll go you’ll find handcrafted souvenirs, traditional style restaurants with live folklore music and dancing, and if you happen to be in Bulgaria on one of the major holidays, do not miss the traditional celebrations.
 This immaterial cultural heritage is one of the hidden charms of Bulgaria.
 Most of the customs have their roots in pagan rituals but some of them revolve also around traditions with religious background.

 One of the most famous traditions in Bulgaria is wearing a martenitsa on 1 March.
 If you happen to be in Bulgaria at the beginning of March you won’t see a single person without the white and red bracelet or small ornament worn on the clothes.
 There are many legends about the martenitsa but the meaning of wearing and exchanging martenitsi is that you are wishing health and prosperity for yourself or for the person you are giving it to.
 After you see the first swallow or stork, or a tree in blossom, you hang the martenitsa on a tree and make a wish.
 This is why there so many trees with white and red bracelets hanging on.
 Bulgarians leave their martenitsi not only home but all around the world.
-It’s funny to walk around in Keukenhof (the famous tulip gardens in the Netherlands) and come across trees with hanging martenitsi on them.
+It’s funny to walk around in Keukenhof, for example (the famous tulip gardens in the Netherlands) and come across trees with hanging martenitsi on them.

 Curious how Bulgarian traditional folklore music is?
 I’ve created this small playlist for you just to get an impression of how it sounds.
 There’s also one “pravo horo” to get you in the mood of dancing.
 But I have to warn you, traditional singing is not for everybody.
 You will either like it, or hate it.
 My boyfriend says it sounds like a mass massacre of cats… but I can assure you no animal violence or violence of any kind is used during singing.
 I personally love it.